paulsinclair51/briteTest/docs/LiteTest_Test_Reference.md

 quick access to the definitions of terms used in LiteTest or to browse through the terms.

+For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide.

+For a glossary of terms, see the LiteTest Glossary Reference.

 #### Document Version History

 <details>